fasterthanlime/ooc-docs/source/sdk/io/File.rst

         create a directory at the path specified by this file, and all the parent directories if needed

-        @param mode The permissions at the creation of the directory
+        :param mode: The permissions at the creation of the directory

     .. memberfunction:: lastAccessed -> Long

-        @return the time of last access
+        :return: the time of last access

     .. memberfunction:: lastModified -> Long

-        @return the time of last modification
+        :return: the time of last modification

     .. memberfunction:: created -> Long

-        @return the time of creation
+        :return: the time of creation

+    .. memberfunction:: isRelative -> Bool

+        :return: true if the function is relative to the current directory

     .. memberfunction:: getAbsolutePath -> String